filippanilsson/dd2480-CI/README.md

 Furthermore, the CI server saves the build history, which persists even if the server is rebooted.

 ## Overview
-The CI server is a Maven project and contains three top folders:
+The CI server is a Maven project and contains three top folders inside the DD2480-CI project folder:
 * **src**: contains the source code of the server.
   * **main**:
     * **BuildStatus**: An enum containing the different types of commit statuses.
     * **ContinuousIntegrationServer**: Houses the server, based on the skeleton found [here](https://github.com/KTH-DD2480/smallest-java-ci).
     * **GitRepo**: Clones the repo to the server
     * **GitStatusUpdate**: Sends a POST request to the GitHub REST API to update a commit’s status
+    * **MavenInvokerBuilder**: Executes the build for Maven repository and retrieves the build output and result status
     * **RequestParser**: Checks if an HTTP request represents a GitHub push event and extracts information needed for build and notification.
   * test: contains all tests for the created classes